MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## How can I prepare for disaster?

 While Fabric provides disaster recovery features to support data resilience, customers **must** follow certain manual steps to maximize data protection during disruptions.
-This section details the actions and methods customers should take to prepares for potential disruptions.
+This section details the actions and methods customers should take to prepare for potential disruptions.

 ### Phase 1: Prepare